 For:

-- Cheap: under $40 for a good quality five band set with a maximum stackable resistance of 75 lbs.
+- Cheap: It’s under $45 for a good quality five band set with a maximum stackable resistance of 75 lbs.

 - Extremely lightweight and convenient to transport.